By far, the most challenging reason to write is to vulnerably reveal your genuine thoughts and feelings on paper. (Maybe someone will see!)

 - How to Include a Gratitude Practice in your Homeschool Morning Routine

-- Enjoy the book of homeschool encouragement for you, homeschool mama: Homeschool Mama Self-Care: Nurturing the Nurturer
+- Enjoy the book: Homeschool Mama Self-Care: Nurturing the Nurturer